top of page

 1. Is there any flexibility for the application deadline dates?

-We understand that sometimes it can be hard to achieve that deadline, but since we have a timeline for the process we won’t be accepting applications after the deadline.
+We understand that sometimes it can be hard to achieve that deadline, but since we have a timeline for the process we won’t be accepting applications after the deadline for the coming year.
+If you are interested in joining the PGSSC for the following year (2027-2028), you may apply this cycle (if you need assistance identifying and applying for funding) or next cycle (if you already have external funding).
+If you have questions about funding or research opportunities, please reach out to pgsscboston@gmail.com

 2. Once my application is submitted, when should I expect a response from the PGSSC?

-3. It looks like the application opens in May and closes in August, but what is the process for deciding after August?
+3. It looks like the application opens in June and closes July 15th, but what is the process for deciding after July?
 Is there a round of interviews, and when do those individuals who have been selected generally know they are in the program?

 4. How many Research Fellows and Research Collaborators do you accept each year?

 The number of accepted applicants varies from year to year depending on resources and project needs.
-Generally speaking, there are 6-8 RF/RC accepted per year.
+Generally speaking, there are 6-8 RFs/RCs accepted per year.

 5. How is the Fellowship funded?